iotadex/hedgex-public/README.md

 |amount|int|the margin's amount|
 |price|int|the price of one piece|

-### 6. /account/gettestcoin?user={address} Send testcoin to the account, each account can be get 0.3eth and 30000usdt.
+### 8. GET /account/gettestcoin?user={address} Send testcoin to the account, each account can be get 0.3eth and 30000usdt.
 #### result
 ```json
 {